wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 Building off of what we learned from the previous courses, __what__ you eat matters more than __where__ it came from.
 So don’t feel guilty if you liked the San Marzano shakshuka better.
 But if you couldn’t taste the difference between the two, might as well go for the local one next time!

 One nuance in this topic is that emissions calculations are very complicated and we do not yet have good tools in place to do them systemically.
 Most of the data we have are averages across a handful of farms’ lifecycles.
 The carbon footprint of one farm could be drastically different from that of another, even in the same region.
 For example, a tomato grown in a greenhouse is 9x worse than one grown in an open field.
 For now, all we can do is be handwavy and generalize about categories of food.
-It doesn’t diminish the fact that eating more plant-rich is still the highest leverage change we can make in our diet.
+It doesn’t diminish the fact that eating more plant-rich is the highest leverage change we can make in our diet.

 # What We Don't Eat

 So far everything we’ve been focused on is the footprint of what we eat.
 Now it’s time to consider the footprint of what we __don’t__ eat.
-How much of America’s food do you think goes to waste?
+How much of America’s food do you think gets tossed in the trash?

 …